Voice Modulation in Public Speaking: How to Use Your Voice to Captivate Any Audience

 Pitch is how high or low your voice sounds.

-• A higher pitch conveys excitement or urgency.
+• A higher pitch carries excitement or urgency.

 Volume